- Philly Represent!

 2:30pm: I’m feeling slightly hungry but my stomach isn’t growling so I wonder if it’s just mental or boredom hunger.
 I decide to do a quick strength workout (medium intensity workouts while cleansing are fine) and feel much better afterwards.

 3:30pm: I enjoy my fiji afternoon snack drink later with 2 baby carrots.
-I know that sounds ridiculously pathetic but I wasn’t unsatisfied or hungry I just need to CHEW something.
+I know that sounds pretty pathetic but I wasn’t unsatisfied or hungry I just need to CHEW something.

 6:00pm: For dinner it’s the green supreme – kale, green apple and lemon.
 I really enjoy this combo, and this is my fav juice so far.